hc825b/hc825b.github.io/posts/2018-09-26-cybersec-for-manufacturing.markdown

 fdowns@isaca.org

-Trainings from basic network knowledge such as port scanning, packet sniffing, etc. to advanced scenarios of breach or attacks.
+Trainings from basic network knowledge such as port scanning, packet sniffing, etc. to advanced scenarios such as breaches or attacks.

 + **Sandbox network environment** on Microsoft Azure and HyperV